Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 ## Exercise 2: Import Data

-In this exercise you will import sample data into the Dataverse database.
+In this exercise, you will import sample data into the Dataverse database.

 ### Task 1: Load Excel file to OneDrive